twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 At their core, Messages Extensions:

-* provide the specification of a model and template view model (an `MSMessage` instance).
+* provide the specification of a model and template view model (contained within an `MSMessage` instance).
 * provide a rich interface to view, create, and manipulate these models (an `MSMessagesAppViewController` subclass).

+Defining these bits further:

 * The **model** is a URL (`MSMessage.url`).
 It is arguably designed to be very interoperable in the case that all parties do not have an extension installed.
 * The **template view model** is a special framework-provided template object (`MSMessageTemplateLayout`).
 It is minimally configurable and designed to be a summary view of your content.